Testfixtures is a collection of helpers and mock objects that are useful when writing automated tests in Python.

-Easy to use ways of stubbing out objects, classes or individual methods for both doc tests and unit tests.
-Special helpers are provided for testing with dates and times.
+Easy to use ways of stubbing out objects, classes or individual methods.
+Specialised helpers and mock objects are provided, including sub-processes, dates and times.

 Testing stream output

-Helpers for capturing stream output, such as that from print statements, and making assertion about it.
+Helpers for capturing stream output, such as that from print function calls or even stuff written directly to file descriptors, and making assertions about it.

 Testing with files and directories

-Support for creating and checking files and directories in sandboxes for both doc tests and unit tests.
+Support for creating and checking both files and directories in sandboxes including support for other common path libraries.